carbon-design-system/ibm-security/.github/CONTRIBUTING.md

 yarn start
 ```

+This will start a development server where you can see any changes you are making to components in our React components Storybook.

-Once it's done building, you can start editing source code or creating new components.
+Once it's done building, you can edit source code or create new components.
 The system is set up to automatically bundle your changes.

+### Storybook

+Here are some Storybook quick tips:

+- Write individual stories in sentence case, for example 'Default', and only create explicit variations as required.
+- Follow existing writing styles for `propTypes`.
+- Include a one-sentence description for additional information.
+- Create action handlers to display data received by event handers.

+#### Knobs

+- Create knobs for props that visibly modify a component, and ensure the appropriate type is used.
+- Order knobs for props by functional value.
+- Include a descriptive label and indicate the prop's name.

 ## 5. Test your JavaScript code